Jan Hejda: Personal life

 Hejda resides in Denver, Colorado and is married to his wife Tereza with whom he has two children, a daughter, Natalia, and son, Matheas.
 He coached his son's youth team at the 9280 Pond Hockey Tournament in Keystone.
 He has the role of Director of Player Development of Europe/Western U.S. for Edge Sports Management.
+Hejda has volunteered time and donated money to those affiliated with DAWG Nation Hockey Foundation, a nonprofit benefitting individuals and families within the ice hockey community encountering hardship.
+At one time, he was a member of the nonprofit's board of directors.